 Living in a small apartment doesn’t mean sacrificing comfort or organization.
 With the right storage strategies, even compact spaces can feel open, functional, and easy to maintain.
+Research in environmental psychology consistently shows that visual clutter raises cortisol levels — the stress hormone — and makes it harder to concentrate or unwind.
+When your counters are piled high and every drawer is jammed, the apartment doesn’t just look messy; it actively drains your energy.

 Use vertical space efficiently